Biplane fighter aces

 In March 1942 the unit began operations over the Western Desert,

-Pilots of 1 SAAF Squadron saw this combat and captured the survivors from the bomber.
+Pilots of 1 SAAF Squadron returning from Cairo by truck saw this combat and captured the survivors from the bomber.

 On 31 May he was promoted to take over command of the unit from Major Jack Frost.

-At his death Duncan was credited with 1 biplane victory and a total of 4.
+At the time of his death, Duncan was credited with 1 biplane victory and a total of 4.

 Claims: